boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

       with "temp-", so these names can be used freely by any implementer.

-   Value Type:
-   : The type of the value to be used in the key.

    Description:
    : A description of the registered key.